Most Common Early Signs Of Pregnancy

 What should you do?: Eat small, regular meals and stay away from foods that tend to give you gas, like fried foods, sweets, cabbage and beans.
 Eating and drinking slowly will keep you from swallowing excess air (you'll later use this technique when feeding baby), and loose clothing will keep you comfy.
 Yoga classes can also help settle things down.
 But if your gas is really intense, talk to your doctor before taking medication.

-These pregnancy symptoms can be uncomfortable but they usually settle down after the first trimester and will all seem worth it when your holding your new baby in your arms.
+These pregnancy symptoms can be uncomfortable but they usually settle down after the first trimester.

 Plus, more from The Bump: